jackdhdjdbdjdbdjidodod79-byte/global-informal-economy-streetview/README.md

 - Python 3.10
 - Anaconda environment

-No non-standard hardware is required for the demo.
-GPU acceleration is optional for large-scale CLIP inference.
+No non-standard hardware is required.
+GPU is optional (for large-scale CLIP inference only).

 ---

-## 2. Installation
+## 4. Installation

 Create a Python environment and install dependencies: